P3900/igr-exp/README.md

 ```
 ./runs
 ```
-the runs directory holds two bash scripts conceived to run pdtrav on a set of benchmarks from the `./aig` directory.
+the `./runs` directory holds two bash scripts conceived to run pdtrav on a set of benchmarks from the `./aig` directory.
 In order to check that everything works, we suggest:

 ```